SeregaSE/ws-rpc-messaging/README.md

 First realese (1.0.0) is planned on 15.02.2020

 TO DO:

-* write tets, set up ci/cd (mb travis)
+* write tests, set up ci/cd (mb travis)
-* call helper
 * bulk messaging
-* find better solution to proxy ws/wss api to own classes (mb use Proxy)
-* check cjs browser module
+* optimize build, make cjs for node, iife for cdn, cjs for frontend build systems

 ## ws-rpc-messaging provide json-rpc 2.0 like way to communicate between client and server via websockets